DigitalGeographyLab/green-paths-2/README.rst

         ``cd green-paths-2``

-3. Install the package to conda environment:
+3. Install Green Paths 2.
+Remember to run the CLI as administrator.
+Run the installation script from the root folder:

         Windows:
         ``install_green_paths_2.bat``

         Mac / Linux:
         ``./install_green_paths_2.sh``

+        NOTE: If the installation script has errors, please check the prerequisites!

         Remember to deactivate the conda environment before installing and re-activate it after installation!